-The rug is wet felted of mostly Jacob wool, with a bit of green merino blended in the band.
+The rug is wet felted of mostly Jacob wool, with a bit of green merino blended in the band (when I ran out of the green Jacob.
+Almost an oops – cuz the merino shrinks differently and though blended with Jacob – it nearly puckered my rug.
+I really had to tug & stretch the wet wool).
 The acorns & sheep were finished with needle felted details.
-I had just as much fun laying the tufts of dark wool so their sun-bleached tips made the rugs central circles.
+I had just as much fun laying the tufts of dark wool so their sun-bleached tips created the rugs concentric circles.

 Plotting the color scheme….
 Then felt small pieces to test the colors next to each other.